agrc/wfrc-wasatch-choice/README.md

 These files contain the content that will show up in the about widget (left side panel).
 One of them (depending on the current language) is loaded separately from `config.json` due to it's large size.
 The property names of the root object correspond to the `mapInfos` keys in `config.json`.

+The `/about-tests` page displays all of the about widget content in a single page.
+This can be helpful during development of the content.

 ```json
 {
   "$schema": "http://json-schema.org/schema#",